itzFlubby/LightStripAudioSync/README.md

 ## Device discovery

-`LightStripAudioSync.exe` sends a UDP packet with the message `"DISCOVER_LIGHTSTRIP_AUDIOSYNC_DEVICE"` every five seconds on port `3333`.
+`LightStripAudioSync.exe` sends a UDP broadcast with the contents `"DISCOVER_LIGHTSTRIP_AUDIOSYNC_DEVICE"` every five seconds on port `3333`.
 Compatible devices on your network must reply to this message on the same port and with the message `"REGISTER_LIGHTSTRIP_AUDIOSYNC_DEVICE"`.
-`LightStripAudioSync.exe` will then send them the magnitudes of the audio stream on your default audio device every ~30ms.
+`LightStripAudioSync.exe` will then start sending the device the magnitudes of the audio stream on your default audio device every ~30ms.

 ## Integration with esphome